-Continuing Education (CE) credits for Florida and Texas are available for the Xactimate training classes listed below and are processed for adjusters by Verisk.
+Continuing Education (CE) credits for Texas are available for the Xactimate training classes listed below and are processed for adjusters by Verisk.

 Important note: Other states may also recognize these credits.
 However, licensing accommodation does not automatically guarantee that Verisk CE credits will be accepted by other states.
 Therefore, it is solely up to each adjuster to pursue CE credit acceptance with these states.

 This three-day course is designed for new to intermediate Xactimate users.
 Students will acquire the knowledge and skills needed to create accurate estimates using a variety of Xactimate tools.

 Students will also learn the most efficient ways to set up, sketch, scope, and deliver professional estimates.
 All of this prepares students for Level 1 and 2 certification exams.
 Those who complete this course can receive up to 15 continuing education (CE) credits from Texas.
 Other states may also recognize CE credit.

 This customized two-day course is designed for intermediate to advanced Xactimate users.
 It’s designed to meet the business needs and learning objectives of participants.
 Students will build on their knowledge of Sketch, learn how to create more complex diagrams (interiors, exteriors, and roofs), and estimate within Sketch.

 Students will also learn advanced variable usage, shortcuts, and other best practices.
 In addition, the course will focus on a variety of estimating methods to increase overall efficiency.
 All of this prepares students for the Level 3 certification exam.
 Students who complete this course can receive up to 12 CE credits from Texas.
 Other states may also recognize CE credit.